poldrack/reproducible-coding-workshop/setup/index.md

 To get the most out of our course, we ask that you arrive with the following software already installed:

-- A command-line shell: Bash
+- A command-line shell: bash or zsh
 - A version control system: Git
 - A remote-capable text editor: VSCode
 - Python 3 via Miniconda